-Mr. and Mrs. R. applied for ALTCS on December 6 and are intending to receive HCBS.
-Mr. Russ lived in a nursing facility from April 5 through May 10 of the previous year and Mrs. Russ lived in a nursing facility from October 7 through November 12 of the current year.
+The customer and his spouse applied for ALTCS on December 6 and are intending to receive HCBS.
+The customer lived in a nursing facility from April 5 through May 10 of the previous year and his spouse lived in a nursing facility from October 7 through November 12 of the current year.
 Neither spouse has any earlier periods of institutionalization.

-Mr. R's FCPI began April of the previous year and Mrs. R's FCPI began October of the current year.
-If a resource assessment is needed, it would be completed as of April for Mr. R and as of October for Mrs. R.
+The customer's FCPI began April of the previous year and his spouse's FCPI began October of the current year.
+If a resource assessment is needed, it would be completed as of April for the customer and as of October for his spouse.